joshualyngdoh/Portfolio/README.md

 I would like to thank Damilare Arikeusola for his patience as my coding partner in this project.

+I would like to thank Cindy Kandie for her help and guidance as my coding partner in this project.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- FAQ (optional) -->